BryanEggels2/QuadIO/README.md

 # Reflection

 #### What i'd do differently:
-create seperate DTO for the question (in and output)
+Create seperate DTO for the question (in and output)

-seperate interface for repo and service layer
+Seperate interface for repo and service layer

+Apperantly you can use an interface to inject the implementation you want to use in spring boot (Like API and Mock service enum i created).
+This makes my code not needed.

 #### What i'd add:

-do something with return codes
+Do something with return codes

-give Questions an ID
+Give Questions an ID

-better error handling
+Better error handling